-Substance-induced anxiety disorder is a form of anxiety disorder whose onset is triggered by the use of certain drugs or pharmaceutical medications.
+Substance-induced anxiety disorder is a form of anxiety disorder whose onset is triggered by certain drugs or pharmaceutical medications.
 In this case, anxiety is characterized by feelings of nervousness, panic, and restlessness.
 The use of many different pharmaceutical and illicit drugs correlates with this condition.
 Severe anxiety is unhealthy for the body, mentally and physically.
 It needs to be taken seriously by any individual experiencing symptoms, as well as their doctor.

 Causes of Substance-Induced Anxiety